 Schindler noted that AI could be applied to generate creative assets and search descriptions for campaigns, and stands as a pillar of existing advertising features like smart bidding and Google’s Performance Max format.
 Performance Max proved popular over the cyber shopping holidays, particularly with mid-sized advertisers, according to Schindler.
 Meta Platforms, which dropped earnings earlier this week, similarly highlighted AI as a way to make advertising more efficient and effective in the face of growth challenges.

-While digital platforms have invested in AI for years, the technology has recently landed back into the spotlight thanks to buzzy solutions like OpenAI’s ChatGPT language-learning model.
+While digital platforms have invested in AI for years, the technology has recently landed back into the spotlight thanks to buzzy solutions like OpenAI’s ChatGPT large language model.
 On that front, Google CEO Sundar Pichai said that users would soon be able to interact with a new language model in search in “experimental and innovative” ways.

 Outside of AI, Google is hoping YouTube can get a second wind from its TikTok lookalike Shorts, which now draws over 50 billion daily video views but remains early days on monetization (a narrative that, again, mirrors what’s happening at Meta with its Reels product).
 YouTube earlier this week implemented a revenue-sharing program for Shorts to foster a more robust and lucrative creator community.
 Keeping creators within the YouTube ecosystem could be more critical for Google as TikTok and other emergent social apps become bigger draws for young talent and users.